mike99mac/zlma/README.md

 1. Linux command line
 1. 3270 ("green screen")

-It consists of four main components:
+It consists of these main components:
 - A relational database
   - Containing pertinent up-to-date data about Linux servers on z
 - Web browser interfaces